ntomsic/algorithms/report.md

 This pull request adds the above algorithm with corresponding passing test cases to the repository.
 The affected code is restricted to a module used to test algorithms using dynamic programming.

-Title: Algorithm for calculating the least amount of perfect squares needed to sum a given integer
+Title: Least amount of perfect squares algorithm

 Issue: https://github.com/keon/algorithms/issues/767
 PR: https://github.com/keon/algorithms/pull/769